About CMHRC

 The People of CMHRC

-Elizabeth Errico, Executive Director
+Elizabeth Errico, Founder & Executive Director

-Elizabeth founded CMHRC after more than 20 years as a mental health professional with a varied, decades long, career in the fields of counseling psychology, education, and psychiatry.
+Elizabeth founded CMHRC after years as a mental health professional with a varied, decades long, career in the fields of counseling psychology, education, and psychiatry.
 Throughout those years she saw the desperate need of children and families who struggle to find answers and support from a complex mental healthcare system that often ignores or minimizes their concerns.
 CMHRC grew out of the awareness that these families and their providers deserve better access to information, resources, and expert guidance as they seek accurate diagnosis and effective treatment.

 Prior to founding CMHRC Elizabeth spent more than 3 years as the Executive Director of the Juvenile Bipolar Research Foundation (JBRF) where she designed, implemented, and ran outreach, education, and advocacy programs for families and practitioners.
 She is a licensed mental health counselor and psychotherapist with extensive experience working with individuals, couples, and families.
 In addition to the years she spent in private practice, Elizabeth was also a provider in the partial hospitalization program (PHP) at the University of Medicine and Dentistry of New Jersey, and worked as an intensive out-patient (IOP) provider at Somerset Treatment Services substance abuse treatment center.
 She taught undergraduate psychology at Kean University for nearly a decade, and has worked as a consultant to nonprofit organizations advising on positive team-building and productive internal communication processes.